Note: We updated this post on how to quit your job for accuracy in May 2018.

 Throughout the years, I’ve been working with people to help them quit their jobs and build sustainable businesses.
 I’ve seen all kinds of different ways to approach that fateful day where you march in and say “hey boss, I’m outta here.”

 Sometimes it goes really well.

 Other times?
 Well, not so much.

 So if you’re thinking about quitting your job, how are you going to approach it?
 What’s your reasoning going to be?
 How are you going to get them to understand exactly why you’re doing this?
 What do you need to do in order to prepare for the big day?

 Here we will talk about 13 different approaches to leaving your job, the potential objections/responses to each, and how you can prepare yourself beforehand to give yourself the best shot of remaining on good terms after your last day.

-My goal with these was to make the departure as positive as possible for both parties, however there are a couple that may lead to hard feelings.
-Keep this in mind if going one of these routes.
+My goal with these was to make the departure as positive as possible for both parties.

 #1: The Quarter Life Crisis

 One of the most common approaches to leaving your job comes from those who have graduated within the last five years and are often still in their first job out of college.

 I’m willing to bet your first job out of school wasn’t your dream job, yet here you find yourself still working away without much to show for it.